Questions and answers on the SNB's balance sheet

 -

-The balance sheet is primarily a reflection of the SNB's monetary policy activities.
+The SNB's balance sheet primarily reflects its monetary policy activities.
 It results from the execution of the SNB's mandate to ensure price stability while taking due account of economic developments (cf. Questions and answers on monetary policy strategy).
-The operations conducted by the SNB in fulfilling its mandate affect the size and composition of its assets and liabilities, and can thereby exert a major influence on the development of the SNB's balance sheet.
+The operations conducted by the SNB in fulfilling its mandate affect the size and composition of its assets and liabilities, and thereby exert an influence on the development of the SNB's balance sheet.

 -